selkhadr/nextjs-redi-demo-app/README.md

 - **Easy Cleanup**: Containers can be stopped or removed without affecting the host system.

 ## Setup Instructions
+## Install & Run the Project
+Instead of running each command manually, you can simply execute the setup.sh script:
 ### 1. Install Dependencies
 Run the following command in the project root directory to install the necessary dependencies:
 ```sh